Bake Play Smile

 Whipped cream in a glass bowl,

-1. Whip the cream: Using hand-held beaters, a stand-mixer or a Thermomix, beat the cream, sugar and vanilla until soft peaks form (don't overwhip).
+1. Whip the cream: In a large mixing bowl, using hand-held electric beaters, a stand-mixer or a Thermomix, beat the cream, sugar and vanilla until soft peaks form (don't overwhip).

 A line of whipped cream down the middle of a long serving dish.